rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 The last two sections have shown how a Rust program can be **unsafe** if it triggers undefined behavior.
 The ownership guarantee is that Rust will reject all unsafe programs.
 However, Rust will also reject *some* safe programs.
 Fixing an ownership error will depend on whether your program is *actually* safe or unsafe.

-### Fixing an Unsafe Program: Reference to the Stack
+### Fixing an Unsafe Program: Returning a Reference to the Stack

 For example, returning a reference to a stack-allocated variable is always unsafe, like this: